dsambrano/dotfiles/development.md

 -[] Follow Steps 1 and 3 for install/setup scripts
 -[] Update (`install.sh`) Aliases commands to include the new package manager specific aliases -[] Update `dock_setup.sh` to include the new sed commands to manage the .zshrc file.
 Alternatively, I can just store the `.zshrc` file in the git repo.
 Should be possible but need to confirm that it is viable to have it consistent across screen sizes.
 I think it is fine so long as I have different `powerlevel10k` THEME files.
 But just need to compare with both work computer and laptop.
+-[] Need to diff the init.vim with local and repo to see what changes to makge and the of course sym link everything properly